ionic-team/vscode-ionic/roadmap.md

 - Use npm audit to list vulnerable packages

 # Bugs
+- The option run on Android appears even if there Android integration is not installed
 - Settings only apply after a refresh

 # Known Issues